codinglead/codinglead.github.io/_posts/2019-5-15-what-are-closures.md

 permalink: /javascript/:title
 ---

-A closures is when a inner function can remember its lexical scope even if the function is executed outside of it.
+A closures is when a function can remember its lexical scope even if the function is executed outside of it.

-Which means if a function inside another function is executed outside where it is declared and is using a variable declared around the function it will be able to access them.
+Which means if a function is executed outside where it is declared and is using a variable declared around the function it will be able to access them.

 ## examples of closures